scraed/CharacteristicGuidanceWebUI/README.md

 ### Visualization and Testing
 - **Check Convergence Button**: Allows users to test and visualize the convergence of their settings.
 Adjust the regularization parameters if the convergence is not satisfactory.

-In practice, convergence is not always guarantee.
+In practice, convergence is not always guaranteed.
 If characteristic guidance fails to converge at a certain time step, classifier-free guidance will be adopted at that time step.
 Please experiment with different settings, especially regularization strength and time range, to achieve better convergence for your specific use case.

 ## Citation
 If you utilize characteristic guidance in your research or projects, please consider citing our paper: